Chi-chicken/Lower-limbs-activity-recognition/README.md

-# Lower Limbs Activity Recognition using Machine Learning Method
+# Lower Limbs Activity Recognition using Machine Learning Methods

 This project aims to classify the 3 common lower limbs activities (with both left and right side) of osteoarthritis rehabilitation with 3axes' accelerometers ang gyroscopes.
 The machine learning models are used to classification.